1) Do you provide eyeglasses?

 7) Do you help children with hearing aids?

 Answer: We do.
 Sometimes children are covered by various insurances such as Medicaid for hearing aids.
 In these cases, the insurance company is billed for the costs.
-In situations where a child is not covered by any insurance, then we are in a position to help them with a free hearing aid.

 8) Do you accept used hearing aids as a donation?